Princess Sophie of Saxe-Coburg-Saalfeld: Early life

 Sophie had a particularly close relationship with her sister, Antoinette, and both often attended the Schloss Fantaisie, a sanctuary of French emigrants.
 It was there where she met her future husband, Emmanuel von Mensdorff-Pouilly.
-They married on 23 February 1804 in Coburg.
+He was the second son of Albert-Louis, Baron de Pouilly et de Chaffour, Comte de Roussy and his wife, Marie Antoinette de Custine, who emigrated together with their children during the French Revolution.
+His elder brother, Albert and Emmanuel, took the name Mensdorff from a community in the county of Roussy, Luxembourg.
+They married morganatically on 23 February 1804 in Coburg.
 Her husband was elevated to count in 1818.

 In 1806, her husband was in Saalfeld, a secondary residence of the Coburg court.
 Therefore, it was possible for him to have participated in the Battle of Saalfeld, he retrieved the remains of Prince Louis Ferdinand of Prussia from the battlefield and protected the residence of Sophie's father and family against the arrogance of the victorious French troops.

 From 1824 to 1834, Sophie lived in Mainz, where her husband was a commander of the federal fortress; here, she was generally referred to as "Princess".
 She was active as a writer and, in 1830, published her romantic collection of fairy tales, Mährchen und Erzählungen.
 She received the Dame Grand Cross of the Order of Saint Catherine.

 Sophie died in Tuschimitz, Bohemia, on July 9, 1835.
 She was buried in the park of Schloss Preitenstein, the family residence of the Mensdorff-Pouilly family.